AmyE29/learning-journal/markdown.md

 #### Terminal Commands:
 - ls - list content of a directory
+- ls-a - lists subfiles within the content of the directory
 - pwd - print working directory (where you are currently)
 - cd - change directory (cd.. takes up a level,  cd../.. takes up 2 levels)
 - open "filename"